johnvoon/portfolio-website/README.md

 Having the overall idea of what I wanted on my website, I went on to create wireframes for my website using [Figma](https://www.figma.com/file/LgAEtOr9CCnvRRUgPrWW4c1c/Portfolio-Website).

-As a person who enjoys the coding process, it took discipline to refrain from coding for 2 days before finishing the wireframes.
+As a person who enjoys the coding process, it took discipline to not code for 2 days and to wait until I had finished the wireframes.

-Creating wireframes in Figma was extremely useful as I made most of my design decisions here through experimentation and seeking advice/opinions from other people.
-Once most of these decisions were made, converting the wireframes into code was relatively easy.
+Creating wireframes in Figma turned out to be extremely useful as I this provided a great way to experiment and seek advice/opinions from other people.
+This is where made most of my design decisions.
+Once I'd made these decisions, converting the wireframes into code was the easy part.

 Given the majority of visitors would likely be mobile users, it made sense to take a mobile-first approach and design the mobile website first before moving on to design for iPad and desktop sizes.

-My wireframes looked like this:
+These were my wireframes, which can also be accessed from [this link](https://www.figma.com/file/LgAEtOr9CCnvRRUgPrWW4c1c/Portfolio-Website):

 ![Wireframes](/assets/images/wireframes.png)